Solar Calculator: Estimate Your Home Solar Costs & Savings

 3. Geographic Location

 Because solar energy is directly dependent on the amount of sun you get, the intensity of the sunlight, and your average sunny days per year, your geographic location is one of the most important factors to consider when you choose an energy system.
-The amount of direct sunlight you get not only affects your monthly energy savings, but it can also affect your payback period.
+The amount of direct sunlight you get not only affects your monthly energy savings but can also affect your payback period.

 The more solar energy you produce, the larger your solar savings.
 For instance, a home in California is likely to need fewer solar panels (7 to 8) than a home in New York (8 to 10) — even if they have the same energy usage — because California has stronger solar potential and more days of full sunlight.
-Since California is a vertical state, the number of panels needed would also depend on where in the state the home is located.

 The intensity of the sunlight hitting your panels will be higher as you get closer to the equator, as well, so fewer hours of sunlight per day might end up producing more power if those hours include more intense and direct sunlight.
 As you can see, there are many factors that affect your expected production.